Mingo Nesmith/Icon Sportswire

 ---|---|---|---|

 Sonia Citron (Washington Mystics): The Mystics selected Citron with the third pick in the WNBA Draft, which came after her impressive season at Notre Dame.
-Citron averaged 14.3 points and 5.8 rebounds per game in her senior season, and her 37.2% three-point percentage during the college season should give a boost to a Mystics team that is already one of the better perimeter shooting teams in the league.
+Citron averaged 14.3 points and 5.8 rebounds per game in her senior season, and her impressive three-point shooting has already carried over into her pro career, as her 40% three-point percentage has resulted in her averaging 15 points per game this season.

 Season | Player | Team | Opening odds |